 Sonoma County is leading the artisanal/craft cider movement with fruit-forward and, most-importantly, dry and off-dry ciders.
 Unfortunately many commercial cider brands tarnish the reputation of cider in the minds of drinkers due to their overly sweet and poorly crafted ciders.

 Ace Cider (2064 Gravenstein Hwy N., Sebastopol) is the granddaddy of Sonoma cider production finding distribution success with a range of ciders.
 More recently however new upstarts like Tilted Shed (7761 Bell Road, Windsor) and Devoto Orchards are rekindling interest is heritage cider techniques and styles.
 Check out Tilted Shed’s Cidre, a California take on the Basque cider style from southern France and Northern Spain.
-Where Devoto is aimed at the high-end cider market, their sister brand Golden Gate Cider (tasting room coming soon to the Barlow) is more widely distributed in cans and fairly easy to find.
+Where Devoto is aimed at the high-end cider market, their sister brand Golden State Cider (tasting room now open in the Barlow) is more widely distributed in cans and fairly easy to find.
 Our favorite cider at the moment is Horse & Plow‘s (1272 Gravenstein Hwy N, Sebastopol) Hops and Honey which as you might guess has the floral quality of hops offset with light touch of honey.
 Luckily for the parents out there, Horse and Plow has a light kids snack menu and nice outdoor space to keep the littles busy.

 Of course the most American way to get your apple fix is in an apple pie.
 Mom’s Apple Pie (4550 Gravenstein Hwy, Sebastopol) on Highway 116 north of Sebastopol started as way for Betty “Mom” Carr to highlight their family orchards apple production.
 They have grown to 16 different pies in production but the standouts are still the traditional double crust apple pie and the natural-sugar apple pie which is sweetened with apple juice instead of processed sugar.